 - 2 Natural Delights Medjool Dates, pitted and coarsely chopped

-- 4 tbsp Orange Juice fresh squeezed is most flavorful
+- 4 tablespoon Orange Juice fresh squeezed is most flavorful

-- ¼ tsp Salt and ⅛ tsp Pepper Use salt and pepper to taste
+- ¼ teaspoon Salt and ⅛ teaspoon Pepper Use salt and pepper to taste

 - 1 c Natural Delights Medjool Dates, quartered lengthwise and pits removed